Jaune Quick-to-See Smith: Early life

 As a child, Smith had an itinerant life.
-Her father, a single parent who traded horses and participated in rodeos, frequently moved between several reservations as a horse trader.
-As a result, Jaune lived in various places of the Pacific Northwest and California.[4]
-Growing up in poverty,[5] Smith worked alongside migrant workers in a Seattle farming community between the ages of eight and fifteen years old, when school was not in session.
+Her father, a single parent who traded horses and participated in rodeos, frequently moved among several reservations for his occupation.
+As a result, Jaune lived in various places of the Pacific Northwest and California.
+Growing up in poverty, Smith worked alongside migrant workers in a Seattle farming community when she was between eight and fifteen years old when school was not in session.

 However, Smith knew very early on that she wanted to be an artist.
-She remembers drawing on the ground with sticks as a four-year old,[4] and in first grade, she recalls the first time she encountered tempera paints and crayons:I loved the smell of them.
+She remembered drawing on the ground with sticks as a four-year old as an early expression of her future career.
+She fondly recalled the first time she encountered tempera paints and crayons in first grade:"I loved the smell of them.
 It was a real awakening.
 I made a painting of children dancing around Mount Rainier.
 My teacher raved about it.
-Then with Valentine’s Day approaching, I painted red hearts all over the sky. … I see it as my first abstract painting."
+Then with Valentine's Day approaching, I painted red hearts all over the sky. ...
+I see it as my first abstract painting."